 Whereas, Some market experts even argue that GDPR will end the programmatic advertisements.
 Some research suggests that due to GDPR, in general, the personalized advertising will become unworkable and hence some new methods of targeting needs to be searched out and old internet tracking should be left out completely.

 Companies like Google which makes their revenue majorly by advertisements are going to be affected badly by GDPR.
 But the sigh of relief for Google may be its hope of cloud segment that may eventually bring as much revenue as its ads revenue.

-Whatever may be the outcome of GDPR on internet advertising, Google updated its privacy and data handling policies well in advance of GDPR effect deadline.
+Whatever may be the outcome of GDPR on internet advertising, Google updated its privacy and data handling policies well in advance of the GDPR effect deadline.
 Other technology companies like Microsoft and AWS also said to follow the deadline of 25th May.
 But they are more based on PII that makes them different from Google or other social media companies.
 In addition, there’s been a talk referencing to how other companies can use Google GDPR update as the base-framework for them.